Where to eat some of the best Chinese food in Montréal

 Yue Cuisine (Guangdong Cuisine)

 Yue Cuisine, also known as Cantonese cuisine, is the most popular and easiest to find in Montréal.
-Yue cuisine originates from Guangdong province in South China.
+Yue cuisine originates from Guangdong Province in South China.
 It focuses on stir-frying, frying, stewing and braising.

-Restaurant Kam Shing (multiple locations) has garnered a cult-like following for their traditional Cantonese food and not-so-traditional westernized Cantonese food.
+Kam Shing (multiple locations) has garnered a cult-like following for their traditional Cantonese food and not-so-traditional westernized Cantonese food.
 Sweet and sour ribs, chicken fried rice and stir-fried beef in XO sauce are all winners.

 Chuan Cuisine (Sichuan Cuisine)

-Gia Ba took the residential neighbourhood of Notre-Dame-de-Grâce by surprise when it set up shop in the Monkland Village.
+Gia Ba took the residential neighbourhood of Notre-Dame-de-Grace by surprise when they set up shop in the Monkland Village.
 Chef Su brings a modern flair to his traditional Szechuan classics.
-Get the Szechuan braised chicken with potato – this dish uses 13 different spices!
+Get the Szechuan braised chicken with potato, this dish uses 13 different spices!

 Su Cuisine (Jiangsu Cuisine)

 Su Cuisine comes from the Jiangsu region in China.
 Known as "a land of fish and rice" in China, Jiangsu province highlights fresh seasonal produce and seafood it its cuisine.
-Su cuisine encompasses other styles of cooking - Huaiyang, Nanjing, Suzhou and Wuxi.
+Su cuisine actually encompasses other styles of cooking - Huaiyang, Nanjing, Suzhou and Wuxi.

-Délice Oriental specializes in Su cuisine from the Hubei province.
+Delice Oriental specializes in Su cuisine from the Hubei province.
 Dried hot pepper, black pepper and other spices are customarily used to enhance the flavour of dishes.
-You must try their signature “whole fish in charcoal hot pot”: deep-fried whole fish atop a simmering spicy soup peppered with chilies and sliced vegetables.
+You must try their signature “whole fish in charcoal hot pot” – Deep fried whole fish atop a simmering spicy soup peppered with chilies and sliced vegetables.
 Be prepared to sweat!

 Lu Cuisine (Shandong Cuisine)

-Shandong cooking aims to preserve the cut, colour and taste of the food, rather than cover it in thick sauces and spices like other styles.
+Shandong cooking aims to preserve the cut, color, and taste of the food, rather than cover it in thick sauces and spices like other styles.
 It is the most influential and popular in China and is considered the Mother of Northern Chinese food.

 Jason Lee